I-GUIDE/data-catalog-archive/schema/core.md

 ### Identifier

 [Schema:identifier](https://schema.org/identifier) is a property of the `Thing` class.
 It is used to encode the record's identifier(s).
-For permanantly published records, this will likely be a digital object identifier (DOI).
-For unpublished records, this may be an identifier assigned by the system in which the content of the record resides.
+For permanently published records, `identifier` will likely be a digital object identifier (DOI).
+For unpublished records, this may be an identifier assigned by the system in which the record's content resides.
 This element can be repeated if a record has multiple identifiers.

 An identifier as text can be encoded as: